How to Screw into a Stud

 Driving The Screw Into The Stud

 After pre-drilling the pilot holes, take the appropriate screw for the job and position it at the pilot hole.
-Use a power drill or a screwdriver to drive the screw into the stud, ensuring it goes in straight and flush with the surface.
+Use a power drill or a screwdriver to drive the screw into the stud, ensuring it goes in straight and flush with the surface, penetrating at least two-thirds of the screw’s length for full holding strength.
 Be cautious not to apply too much force as it can cause the screw to strip or break, compromising the integrity of the installation.
 Verify the screw is securely in place by giving it a gentle tug, ensuring it doesn’t loosen or shift.

 Ensuring Secure Mounting